Deepan2486/Radiogenomic-classification-glioblastoma-multimodal-3D-MRI/README.md

 - **2D cropped-mask cascaded model**: A cascaded sequential model with segmentation networks and classifiers trained separately was used to predict the tumour mask, crop and bound the region-of-interest and then use the segmented single slice for final classification.
 The code can be found in [2D_cascaded](code/2D_cropped_cascaded).
 -  **3D cropped-volume cascaded model**: The 2D cascaded funtionality was extended to include a 3D tumour voxel (with adaptive slice selectivity to choose the best slices).
 The code can be found in [3D_cascaded](code/3D_cropped_cascaded).

+## Concluding Remarks

+The proposed end-to-end tumour segmentation pipeline can be used assistively to aid medical practioners in detecting and assessing the methylation of glioblastoma, in order to increase the chemotherapy benefits of TMZ.
+Since our model is sufficiently lightweight, it can save time in processing a large quantity of MRI scans.
+As limitations to the proposed approach, it should be noted that because the dataset size was quite small, an experimental bias could have been incurred.
+Further research could be done to build more nuanced models by combining the MRI modalities and give more emphasis on predicting the methylation status through a countinuos value (across all the gene markers) rather than limiting to a simple binary classification.